bonomani/devmon/docs/TEMPLATES.md

-    's'     : Source alias matches this string exactly (case sensitive) "s"     : Source alias matches this regular expression (non-anchored) ".*" match anything! (similar to default: prefer it) default : Default value for the target alias, used in cas of undefined values or any unmatch statement (specially usefull for incomplet oids, prefer ".*" if there is no reason to use it!
+    's'     : Source alias matches this string exactly (case sensitive) "s"     : Source alias matches this regular expression (non-anchored) ".*" match anything! (similar to default: prefer it) default : Default value for the target alias, used in case of undefined values or any unmatch statement (specially usefull for incomplet oids, prefer ".*" if there is no reason to use it!
 ```